lennartkerkvliet/statutes/internal-regulations.md

 ### Committee of Discipline and Arbitrage
 Membership in the Committee of Discipline and Arbitrage is incompatible with being a Bureau member, as well as with points b, c and d of [article](#bureau-member-incompatibility).

-### Acting as a delegate
+### Acting as a delegate {#delegate-incompatibility}
 Acting as a delegate is incompatible with being a Bureau member, as well as with points a, b, c, d and f of [article](#bureau-member-incompatibility).
+A Bureau member may act as a delegate of a voting member organization, only if no other delegate from that member organization is present at the General Assembly.

 # Code of Conduct {#code-of-conduct}